PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 When looking at the :math:`\chi^2` profiles of the parameters, the deformation is effectively not present.
 In this case the fit results and uncertainties are perfectly fine and are can be used as is.
-If a profile has a non parabolic shape, uncertainties of the form :math:`a\pm\delta_a` won't be accurate.
+If a profile has a non-parabolic shape, uncertainties of the form :math:`a\pm\delta_a` won't be accurate.
 Please refer to :ref:`non-linear-fits` for more information.